Bachelor degree // Study in English

-There is also an opportunity to attend an annual residential at Leeds Beckett University (subject to approval), if you like.
+There is also an opportunity to attend an annual residential at Leeds Beckett University, if you like.

 We work with specialist organisations to ensure that our e-learning programmes deliver the best qualifications possible.
 Our partners include:

-- Blackboard - they are global online learning experts, and we currently utilise their world-leading virtual learning environment (VLE)
+- Canvas - they are global online learning experts, and we currently utilise their world-leading virtual learning environment (VLE)

 - Network of International Business Schools (NIBS) - we are proud members of this organisation, which has accredited our programmes

 - Through LBU we are also accredited by the British QAA.